 McDonald’s reportedly also had an endorsement deal with Walker as well.
 In addition to Walker’s salaries, these endorsements made him one of the sports highest-paid athletes.

-Mixed Martial Arts, Olympics and Television
+MMA, Olympics and Television Careers

 Still in great shape at 47 years old thanks to a ridiculous push-up and sit-up regimen, Walker signed a multi-fight MMA contract with Strikeforce in 2009 to be a professional mixed martial artist.
 Though the terms of the deal were unknown, he went 2-0 in the ring with defeats over Greg Nagy and Scott Carson.